A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-where $c_j$ $\in \mathcal{S}$ is a constant and $a_j$ is the state of the $j^{th}$ neighbor of cell $i$, then the CA is called a \emph{linear} CA. In this case, the set $\mathcal{S}$ forms a commutative ring with identity.
-For example, the ECA $90$ and $150$, which are linear CAs, can be represented as:
+where $c_j$ $\in \mathcal{S}$ is a constant and $a_j$ is the state of the $j^{th}$ neighbor of cell $i$, then the CA is called a \emph{linear} CA. In this case, the set $\mathcal{S}$ forms a commutative ring with identity.}.
+For example, the ECAs $90$ and $150$ are linear CAs as they can be represented as:

 where $S_i(t)$ is the state of $i^{th}$ cell at time $t$.
-Moreover, a binary $n$-cell CA can be represented by an $n \times n$ characteristics matrix ($T$) operating on $GF(2)$ In this matrix, the $i^{th}$ row represents the dependency of the $i^{th}$ cell to its neighbors.
-The characteristics matrix ($T$), in this case, is formed as:
+Linear CAs can be easily characterized by using standard algebraic tools \cite{ppc1}.
+For instance, a binary $n$-cell linear CA can be represented by an $n \times n$ characteristics matrix ($T$) operating on $\mathbb{F}(2)$.
+In this matrix, the $i^{th}$ row represents the dependency of the $i^{th}$ cell to its neighbors.
+The characteristics matrix ($T$), in this case, is formed as: \begin{small}